What does carbon neutral mean?

 Palo Alto adopts its Sustainability and Climate Action Plan (S/CAP), which establishes the goal of reducing GHG emissions to 80% below 1990 levels by 2030—twenty years ahead of California's goal.

-SB 350 requires an Electric Integrated Resource Plan (IRP) to be filed by January, 2019.
-As part of this process, staff is presenting a number of reports to the Utilities Advisory Commission (UAC).
+SB 350 requires that electric utilities file an Electric Integrated Resource Plan (IRP) by January 2019.
+As part of this process, staff presents of reports to the Utilities Advisory Commission (UAC).
 Visit the UAC calendar of upcoming meetings.

 IRP related UAC presentations: